 The last Friday of each month you can join the Parker Chamber on Mainstreet for a fun evening of wine sampling, meeting the shopkeepers on Mainstreet and getting to know your neighbors.

 The Parker Chamber’s FREE Movies in the Park series kicks off in July at O’Brien Park.
 Movies are rated G and open to the public.
 Entertainment begins at 6:30 p.m., with the movie beginning at dusk.

 A new venue for the free summer concerts sponsored by Parker Arts.
 This new park located at the Library is host to the concerts in the park this year.
 Parking is available at the library and across the street at the PACE Center.

 Parker Days runs Thursday sneak-peek through Sunday the 2nd weekend of June.

 Celebrate Independence Day with the Town of Parker at Salisbury Park on July 4 from 6 to 10 p.m.
 Come and enjoy family fun including live music and free children’s games and activities.
 Live music and festive concessions will be available and the grand fireworks display will begin at 9:30 p.m.
 The event is free and on-site parking will be available for $5, cash only.
 For more information about the event, parking, maps, event programs and suggestions on fireworks-viewing locations

 Downtown Parker, Colorado

-Hosted by the Cherry Creek Valley Rotary Club of Parker, this is our largest fundraiser where 100% proceeds goes to various charities.
-This festival SOLD OUT last year, so make sure you are ready to buy your tickets when they go on sale!
+Hosted by the Cherry Creek Valley Rotary Club of Parker, this is our largest fundraiser where 100% proceeds go to various charities.

-* This is a 21+ Event only; no children allowed
+* This is a 21+ Event only; no children are allowed

 * No Smoking Please